 b.
-TRANSPORTATION FUNDING: Support continuing legislative action at the federal, state, and local levels to obtain the necessary funding from a variety of sources, including appropriate public-private partnerships, to allow for implementation of currently adopted transportation plans, with rail and mass transit as the highest priority. (continued, revised 2006, 2007).
+TRANSPORTATION FUNDING: Support legislative action at the federal level to make the matching funding formula required from state and local governments equal to or less for rail projects as that required for highway construction.
+Support continuing legislative action at the federal, state, and local levels to obtain the necessary, sustainable funding from a variety of sources, including appropriate public-private partnerships, to allow for implementation of currently adopted transportation plans, with rail and mass transit as the highest priority for new projects. (continued, revised 2006, 2007, 2011)

-Rationale: The transportation funding shortfall in Northern Virginia in 1993 was \$5.6 billion.
-The TransAction 2030 report of 2006 by the Northern Virginia Transportation Authority (NVTA) projects a cost of \$30 billion to meet the needs of the Constrained Long-Range Plan (CLRP) by 2030, additional recommended improvements would cost an additional \$16.6 billion, making the total cost \$46.6 billion in 2005 dollars.
+Rationale: The TransAction 2030 report of 2006 by the Northern Virginia Transportation Authority (NVTA) projects a cost of \$30 billion to meet the needs of the Constrained Long-Range Plan (CLRP) by 2030.
+Additional recommended improvements would cost an additional \$16.6 billion, making the total cost \$46.6 billion in 2005 dollars.
 Broken down on an annual cost basis, the need is nearly \$2 billion annually.
 (2007)